 The New York NGO Committee on Drugs (NYNGOC) provides a platform for discussion of drugs and drug-related subjects and interfaces with the United Nations (UN) to collaborate on solutions to global drug issues.
 It is a global committee that aims to support civil society organizations in engaging with the UN system on international drug policy and practice, facilitating the exchange of information between civil society organizations and UN agencies, member states, and other relevant UN bodies.
 The NYNGOC represents more than 100 civil society organizations from across the globe.
-NYNGOC collaborates with other NGO organizations, especially the Vienna NGO Committee on Drugs (VNGOC) and the Alliance of NGOs on Crime Prevention and Criminal Justice, to ensure a strong NGO voice in UN processes, specifically the 2016 UNGASS on Drugs.
+NYNGOC collaborates with other NGO organizations, especially the Vienna NGO Committee on Drugs (VNGOC) and the Alliance of NGOs on Crime Prevention and Criminal Justice, to ensure a strong NGO voice in UN processes, recently, the 2016 UNGASS on Drugs and the 2019 High Level Ministerial Segment (HLMS).
 The NYNGOC operates under the umbrella of the Conference of NGOs in Consultative Relationship with the United Nations (CoNGO).

-In preparation for the 2016 UNGASS on Drugs, the NYNGOC has been meeting regularly, with attendance by NGOs representing a broad cross-section of the community, including professionals from the human rights, public health, medical, treatment and prevention, drug courts, criminal justice, and law sectors.
 NYNGOC membership, while global in scope, is focused on the Americas – North America, Latin America and the Caribbean.
-NYNGOC elected the following new members of the Executive Committee at its Annual General Meeting held June 20, 2014:
+NYNGOC elected new members of the Executive Committee at its Annual General Meeting held October 22nd, 2020:

-Heather Haase, Chairperson, NYC Bar Association Committee on Drugs & the Law
+- Heather Haase, NYC Bar Association Committee on Drugs & the Law (U.S.)

 - Martha Inés Miravete Cicero – Grupo de Mujeres de Argentina – Foro de VIH – Mujeres y Familia (Argentina)